Are sellers required to offer satisfaction guarantees for online purchases?

 Answer:

-The answer will depend on the seller's stated return policies.
-The ability to return or exchange an item purchased online will be governed by contract law principles interpreting the policies stated on the website or promotional materials.
-There is no law generally requiring an Internet seller to offer refunds or exchanges, as is sales are legal on the Internet.
+The seller's obligation to provide a 'satisfaction guaranteed' clause or accept returns depends on their stated return policies.
+The ability to return or exchange an item purchased online is governed by contract law, interpreting the policies outlined on the seller's website or promotional materials.
+Generally, there is no law requiring an Internet seller to offer refunds or exchanges for items sold online.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.